Have you ever gotten this Linux “out of memory” error when working with your WordPress site?

 My Number One Recommendation – Upgrade PHP

 Based on these findings, my number one suggestion to reduce WordPress memory usage is to upgrade from PHP 5.x on your server to PHP 7.x, which is even faster and more memory-efficient.
-I’m now using PHP 7.0 on all of my personal sites and all of my clients’ sites.
+I’m now using PHP 7.3 on all of my personal and client sites.

 If you are on shared hosting like GoDaddy, 1&1, Dreamhost, etc., there is often a button in the control panel to upgrade.
 Simple as that.